 What latency to expect when using 4G LTE networks?

 Another factor that impacts the perceived speed of your mobile internet is latency.
-While the bit rate that you get depends on the size of the channel allocated to you (bandwidth), the latency is the time it takes for your download request to receive a response from the server.
+While the bit rate you get depends on the size of the channel allocated to you (bandwidth), latency is the time it takes for your download request to receive a response from the server.
 Latency is measured in milliseconds.
-5G New Radio (NR) offer latencies of as low as 1 millisecond however with 4G networks the latencies are a bit higher.
+5G New Radio (NR) offer latencies of as low as 1 millisecond however, with 4G networks, the latencies are a bit higher.
 Below are some examples of latency values during our speed tests.

 |Date||Cellular Technology||Latency (in milliseconds)|

 We conducted a series of speed tests in various parts of the UK, including Central London, Osterley, Slough and Reading, between July and December 2021 using a pay-monthly SIM from a tier-one mobile operator.
 We used a 5G NSA/SA mobile phone to make sure that the phone was compliant with the latest 3GPP release to get the advantages of the most recent carrier aggregation and MIMO configurations.
 The tests were carried out in stationary and mobile situations.